United States Cavalry: U. S. Armored Cavalry (Ground Cavalry Units) in the Vietnam War

-During the Vietnam War U.S. Cavalry squadrons were normally assigned or attached to army divisions, and army brigades were only authorized one cavalry Troop; as was the case with "A" Troop, 4/12 Cavalry.
+During the Vietnam War U.S. Cavalry squadrons were normally assigned or attached to army divisions.
+Army brigades were only authorized one cavalry Troop, as was the case with "A" Troop, 4/12 Cavalry.
 When only the 1st Brigade of the 5th (Mechanized) Infantry Division deployed to the Republic of South Vietnam (RVN), only one cavalry troop was assigned to the brigade, Troop A.